t-boye/Food-Delivery-Web-App/README.md

 #  Food Delivery and Local Restaurant Search App

-This documentation provides a comprehensive guide for using the template Influencer Portfolio made with React.
-The template is designed to showcase the portfolio of an influencer or content creator.
-It includes various sections to highlight different aspects of the influencer's work, such as biography, social media presence, collaborations, and more.
+This documentation provides a comprehensive guide for using the template  Food Delivery and Local Restuaraant Search made with MERN.

 ## Demo
 ![ Food Delivery and Local Restaurant Search App Demo](#)